Hiring in 2026: market trends every leader should know

 Long-term engineering careers: depth, stability, and impact

-Engineering careers aren’t built in quick jumps, they’re built in layers.
-Yet much of the conversation around engineering careers today focuses on speed, i.e. faster progression, faster salary growth, faster moves.
-Titles change quickly, CVs grow longer and tenures get shorter.
-What often gets lost is the value of depth, stability, and long-term impact – … Read more
+Engineering careers aren’t built in quick jumps — they’re built in layers.
+Yet much of the conversation today focuses on speed: faster progression, faster salary growth, faster moves.
+Titles change quickly.
+Resumes get longer.
+Tenures get shorter.
+What often gets lost is the value of depth, stability, and long-term impact — the things that actually … Read more

-When engineering leaders talk about recruitment ROI, the conversation usually starts (and ends!) with cost.
+When engineering leaders talk about recruiting ROI, the conversation usually starts — and ends — with cost.
 Agency fees.Salaries.Time to hire.
-Those numbers are easy to see, easy to compare, and easy to question.
-What’s much harder to quantify (and far more important) is the risk and long-term value embedded in every engineering hire.
-And that’s where … Read more
+Those numbers are visible, easy to compare, and easy to challenge.
+What’s much harder to measure (and far more important) is the risk and long-term value behind every engineering hire.
+That’s where most ROI … Read more

-Hiring leaders vs filling roles: the difference most businesses miss
+Hiring leaders vs filling roles: the difference most companies miss

-Most businesses say they want leaders.
-In practice, many end up hiring experienced role-holders and hoping leadership shows up later.
-On paper, the distinction feels subtle.
-In reality, it’s one of the most common (and costly!) hiring mistakes in engineering and manufacturing businesses.
+Most companies say they want leaders.
+In practice, many end up hiring experienced role holders and hoping leadership shows up later.
+On paper, the difference seems subtle.
+In reality, it’s one of the most common — and costly — hiring mistakes in engineering and manufacturing.
 Because filling a role keeps work moving.
-Hiring a leader changes how … Read more
+Hiring a leader … Read more